Who Is Who in Opus

 On a Worldwide Scale

-people whose membership in Opus Dei is documented in published sources, and therefore
+people whose membership in Opus Dei is documented in published sources,

-present members and sympathizers of Opus Dei involved in
+past and present members and sympathizers of Opus Dei involved in

 states that she is a supernumerary member in his book Opus Dei.

 Italy.
 A numerary member.
 Binetti belonged to the christian-social